aurban8/aurban8_old.github.io/content/blog/jeopardy_2_states_values.md

 Tags: jeopardy,
 Slug: jeopardy-2-states-dollar
 Authors: Andrea Urban
+Summary: *California is the most popular state to appear as a Jeopardy answer.
+There is no relationship between the frequency of a state's appearance on Jeopardy and its dollar value.
+There doesn't seem to be an evolution with time of the popularity of states.
+Many plots are created here.*

 *[California is the most popular state to appear as a Jeopardy answer](#State-of-Jeopardy).
 [There is no relationship between the frequency of a state's appearance on Jeopardy and its dollar value.](#There-is-no-relationship-between-a-state's-popularity-and-its-dollar-value.)
 [There doesn't seem to be an evolution with time of the popularity of states.](#There-is-no-evolution-in-time-of-the-popularity-of-states.)
 Many plots are created here.*